DFE-Digital/bat-design-history/app/posts/register-of-training-providers/2025-10-10-logging-changes-to-a-partnerships-linked-accreditations.md

 ### Showing what changed in the activity item

-Currently, we do not show what changes were made; we only show that a change was made.
+Currently, we do not display the specific changes made; we only indicate that a change was made.
 Instead, we rely on users visually deciphering this information from the activity log.
 This can be difficult depending on the frequency of change in the register.

 We will consider adding details of what changed, if a strong need arises.